slembcke/Chipmunk2D/msvc/readme.txt

 configuration properties in Developer Studio) to "../../glut/runtime".
 This will launch the demo in that directory, enabling Windows to find the required DLL.

+The DLL/non-DLL project configurations refer not to whether Chipmunk is a DLL, but to whether the project is built to link with the C runtime library statically or at runtime.
+Using the DLL version results in a smaller executable, but you have to ship the CRT DLL (msvcr*.dll)  with your application if you want to guarantee that people will be able to use it.